Using Teams¶

 This decorator can be used to ensure that the logged in user has access to the team in the view.

-It requires your view’s first argument be team_slug
+It requires your view takes in a team_slug

 , as in the example views.